// RadioSonic by SigPro Labs

 Drop-in lesson firmware

 DMA framework included.
-Lessons slot in as self-contained C include files, with no low-level driver work required.
+Lessons slot in as self-contained C include files, with no low-level driver work required, and no programming expertise required to run.

 🔬